Dube scores twice as Flames beat Stars 3-2 in Game 1

 Denis Gurianov, a rookie who led Dallas with 20 goals during the regular season, scored on a shot that deflected off the hip of a defenseman and past Talbot with 9:08 left in the second.
 Stars captain Jamie Benn then sent another puck toward the net from the blue line, with Alexander Radulov between him and the net, for the tying score.

-Radulov was in the penalty box midway through the first period after a questionable penalty for interference, when he appeared to be trying to avoid traffic near center ice.
+Calgary got its first goal after Radulov was sent off midway through the first period for a questionable penalty for interference, when he appeared to be trying to avoid traffic near center ice.

-Calgary got its first goal on that power play, on Dube’s one-timer from the right circle off Milan Lucic’s pass across the ice past two Stars.
+Dube converted a one-timer from the right circle off Milan Lucic’s power-play pass across the ice past two Stars.
 Dube had another shot up close into the chest of Khudobin, but did score again late in the period on a charge toward the net.

 Dube made a rush with the puck, getting around one defenseman and then splitting between another one just in front of Khudobin before the shot that gave the Flames a 2-0 lead.